base4sistemas/pyescpos/README.rst

 The barcode data should be complete, that is, an EAN-13 barcode is formed from twelve digits plus check-digit.
-Most of the ESC/POS commands implementations requires only twelve digits and automaticaly calculate the check-digit.
+Most of the ESC/POS command implementations require only twelve digits and automaticaly calculate the check-digit.
 If you are dealing with, say, EAN-13 codes without the thirteenth-digit (the check-digit) just append zero (``0``) to the barcode class (or method) argument, so they can pass RE validation.